telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/fixed-headers-grid.md

 ---
-title: Fixed Headers on scroll
+title: Create Fixed Headers on Scroll
-page_title:  Grid Fixed Headers Layout | Kendo UI Grid
+page_title:  Create Fixed Headers on Scroll | Kendo UI Grid
 description: "Learn how to create fixed headers in the Kendo UI Grid widget."
 slug: howto_create_fixed_headers_grid
 ---

-# Create Fixed Headers in the Kendo UI Grid widget
+# Create Fixed Headers on Scroll

+The following example demonstrates how to toggle a `fixed-header` class by using the window `scrollTop()`.

+This approach helps you achieve the look and feel of window-level fixed headers.

-The example shows how to use the window `scrollTop()` to toggle a "fixed-header" class and achieve a window level fixed headers look and feel.
-The "fixed-header" class in the example has the following CSS rules:
+The `fixed-header` class from the example applies the following CSS rules:

 ```
     <style>